rsksmart/devportal-1.0/rif/relay/operator-manual.md

 After following all these steps you should be able to have a deployed smart wallet with tokens ready to be used.

-## Relay Transaction
+## RIF Relay Transaction

-Another option is to use RIF Relay through a Relay Provider.
-A Relay Provider is a web3 provider and all transactions and calls are handled through it.
-Under the hood, the Relay Provider uses a Relay Client instance to interact with the Relay Server.
+Another option is to use RIF Relay through a RIF Relay Provider.
+A RIF Relay Provider is a web3 provider and all transactions and calls are handled through it.
+Under the hood, the RIF Relay Provider uses a RIF Relay Client instance to interact with the RIF Relay Server.

-Here's a sample typescript snippet for relaying a transaction through the use of the Relay Provider.
+Here's a sample typescript snippet for relaying a transaction through the use of the RIF Relay Provider.

 ```typescript
 import { RelayProvider, resolveConfiguration } from "@rsksmart/rif-relay";